Mörön

 It has 12,286 families and a population of 46,918, and is considered a major city such as Ulaanbaatar, Darhan, Erdenet and Choibalsan.
 In terms of administrative units, it is divided into 14 khoroo and covers approximately 102.9 km2.
 Demographics are split as 51.58% females to 48.42% males.
 41.25% of the population is aged between 15 and 39.

 Although a poorly developed town, Mörön has a hospital, a museum, a theatre, a post office, nine schools and fifteen kindergartens.
 It was connected to the Mongolian central power grid in 2004.
 The town has had a paved road connecting it to Mongolia's capital city Ulaanbaatar since December 2014, as a part of a government effort to extend paved roads from Ulaanbaatar to all Aimag capitals.

 History

-The settlement stems from the Möröngiin Khuree monastery, which had been founded in 1809/11 on the banks of the Delgermörön river.
+The settlement stems from the Möröngiin Khuree monastery, which had been founded in 1809/11 on the banks of the Delger mörön river.
 By the beginning of the 20th century, the monastery had grown to a population of about 1300 lamas but was destroyed in 1937.
 A small new monastery (Danzadarjaa Khiid) was erected on the western edge of the town in the 1990s.